Last updated on July 18th, 2023

 Allicin or other substances in garlic may result in an increase in blood insulin levels and are helpful for diabetic patients.

-As per a study, garlic in high doses may induce liver damage and low doses can be safe for liver health.
+As per a study by the NIH, garlic in high doses may induce liver damage and low doses can be safe for liver health.